 During the six month period in which they play host to the European Semester, member countries are expected to organise numerous events and meetings, welcome visiting delegates and colleagues from other associations, and promote materials and information on both current and historical developments within psychology, both at home and abroad.

 For more about EFPA and the European Semester, please consult the tabs below.

-Between January and July 2018 the BPS is hosting a number of events for the various divisions which make up the Society, each of which will consider how best to promote increased cooperation and collaboration with other associations across Europe.
+Between January and July 2018 the BPS held a number of events for the various divisions which make up the Society, considering how best to promote increased cooperation and collaboration with other associations across Europe.

 10-12 January, Stratford Upon Avon

 The Division of Educational and Child Psychology (DECP) Annual Conference

 The Division of Clinical Psychology (DCP) Annual Conference

 Northern Ireland Branch 2018 Annual Conference: Psychology and Identity

 The Faculty for People with Intellectual Disabilities (FPid) Annual Conference

 The Division of Academics, Researchers and Teachers in Psychology (DARTP) Annual Conference